 Tendon inflammation is the most common wrist/hand complaint among golfers.
 Typically occurring in your leading hand, wrist tendons can become overly fatigued and inflamed- causing pain and tenderness which can affect your ability to hold your club correctly.
 Symptoms can include pain, tenderness and stiffness in your wrist; tingling sensation or numbness and muscle weakness.

 Rest, along with anti-inflammatory medication such as aspirin, ibuprofen, or naproxen can help your pain and swelling.
 Wrist splints that support but do not fully limit your motion can also help.
-The 3pp Wrist Wrap and the NEW 3pp Wrist Pop have light adjustable compression to support your wrist and the non slip foam lining makes them comfortable to wear while playing golf.
+The 3pp Wrist Wrap and the 3pp Wrist Pop Splint have light adjustable compression to support your wrist and the non slip foam lining makes them comfortable to wear while playing golf.
 For more severe tendinitis, wrist splints with firmer control are usually recommended such as the Mueller Green Fitted Wrist Brace.

 Wrist Ligament Injuries